karkixitiz/Photo-Tracker/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
+# serve Client with hot reload at localhost:8080
 npm run dev

+# Go to Server directory and seed data to database
+# (only needs to be run once)
+npm run seed
+# On Server, Serve with hot reload at localhost:3000
+node app.js

 # build for production with minification
 npm run build